 Andrea has been an online writer for 8+ years.
 She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-Decorating your house by using fundamentals in Feng Shui only takes a little bit of thought and intention.
-This hub will help you to amplify spaces in your home with the water element.
+Decorating your house by using fundamentals in feng shui only takes a little bit of thought and intention.
+This article will help you to amplify spaces in your home with the water element.

 Water-yin is made present by adding the following types of features into your home: